Motor Authority's Best Car To Buy 2021: Cars that didn't make the cut

 2020 BMW X5 M Competition

 A performance SUV has never won in the award's history.
 Few have even made it to the finalist lightning round.
-The X5 M is a fast, powerful, and brutal yet luxurious beast, but it it's going to take a truly exceptional SUV to beat sports cars in this battle of enthusiast favorites.
+The X5 M is a fast, powerful, and brutal yet luxurious beast, but it's going to take a truly exceptional SUV to beat sports cars in this battle of enthusiast favorites.

 2020 Cadillac CT4-V